-When trying to install or update Windows 10 with the latest Windows 10 Feature Update, if you receive an error — Your PC settings need to be adjusted before upgrading to the latest version of Windows 10.
+When trying to install or update Windows 11/10 with the latest Feature Update, if you receive an error — Your PC settings need to be adjusted before upgrading to the latest version of Windows.
 Turn off memory integrity protection to continue“—then it’s a compatibility issue between specific display drivers and Windows.

-The problem has caused consumers to hold from updating to Windows 10 v2004 update.
+The problem has caused consumers to hold from updating their Windows 11 or Windows 10 OS.
 But the good news is that there is a workaround available.
 In this post, we will share how you can resolve this error.

-Memory Integrity is a security feature in Windows 10 which makes sure that code running in Windows kernel is securely designed, and trustworthy.
+Memory Integrity is a security feature in Windows which makes sure that code running in the Windows kernel is securely designed and trustworthy.
 It makes sure that malicious code doesn’t compromise the system.
 In simple words, it means if a derive is not signed, and has not passed the trust factor, then Windows will block it.
 In this case, the update has been halted.

 It is the recommended way where you can check for an update for the driver either through Windows Update or download it from OEM websites.
 Sometimes the update drivers are not available right away on the Windows server, and if it has been updated, you can find on the manufactures website.
 While checking with Windows Update is straightforward, locating it on the OEMs website can be tricky.